aiamlucas/c-the-universe-and-everything/philosophers/philosophers.md

 ### Pattern 2: Producer-Consumer

-One thread produces data, another consumes it (needs condition variables - not for this project).
+One thread produces data, another consumes it (needs condition variables, not for this project).

 ### Pattern 3: All-Start-Together